-Description In-network coverage Out-of-network coverage Performed by a legally qualified ophthalmologist, optometrist, therapeutic optometrist, or any other providers acting within the scope of their license Covered according to the type of benefit and the place where the service is received.
+Description In-network coverage Out-of-network coverage Performed by a legally qualified ophthalmologist or optometrist Covered according to the type of benefit and the place where the service is received.
 Covered according to the type of benefit and the place where the service is received.
 Maximum One comprehensive low vision evaluation every policy year